 How to Export Twitter Followers

-With BirdSong you can export all the Twitter followers from any Twitter account.
-That’s right, ANY account, and this download is included within any Twitter Analytics reports.
+With BirdSong you can export all the Twitter followers from any public Twitter account, and this download is included within any of our Twitter Analytics reports.

 Follow our very simple steps to see how to export Twitter followers using BirdSong Analytics: